odiminox/3d-ogl-game/README.md

 - Try and code in a C style

 ### Implemented Features
-- Bespoke maths lib for vectors/matrices
+- Bespoke maths lib for vectors/matrices (not optimised at all.
+Written for readability at the moment)
 - Multithreaded with worker tasks
 - Fixed simulation time for game logic step isolated from renderer/network logic
 - FMOD audio